chevere/docs/architecture/scale/state.md

 ## States in Chevere

 Conventional PHP applications usually rely in just one state.
 For example, an `index.php` [entry point](https://en.wikipedia.org/wiki/Entry_point) serving under an HTTP web server.
-In Chevere we do the opposite, we build **many** different application states.
+In Chevere we do the opposite, we build **many** entry points, known as application states.

 > 🧔🏾 Each different state should be optimized to **one** single task